redsquad-tech/shimakers_detektor/README.md

 ##### PAT

-Variable for GH API key (is needed to increase limit of requsts per hour)
+Variable for GH API key (is needed to increase limit of requsts per hour).
+Should be NOT expired